An asymptotic distribution theory for Eulerian recurrences with applications: Applications II: or quadratic ,

 \section{Applications II: $\alpha(v)\neq\beta(v)$ or quadratic $\alpha(v)$, $\beta(v)$}

 We consider in this section other Eulerian-type polynomials for which Theorem~\ref{thm-clt} applies.
-Concerning the associated PDEs when $\alpha(v)$ and $\beta(v)$ are still linear but $\alpha(v)\neq\beta(v)$, exact solutions are still possible but they are often more limited in range of application when compared with the equal case~\eqref{Pnv-Eabc}.
+Exact solutions for the associated PDEs when $\alpha(v)\ne\beta(v)$ are still possible but they are often of a less explicit form (especially when compared with the equal case~\eqref{Pnv-Eabc}).
+Yet our approaches still apply as far as the limit laws are concerned.

 We discuss a few such frameworks for which explicit EGFs are available before specializing to concrete examples.
 Note that in all cases we discuss below, Theorem~\ref{thm-clt} applies and we obtain a CLT easily.
-We use the special forms of EGFs for a more synthetic discussion of the examples as well as a stronger CLT with optimal rates by Theorem~\ref{thm-saqp}.
+Following the same spirit of Section~\ref{sec-abv}, we use the special forms of EGFs for a more synthetic discussion of the examples as well as for establishing a stronger CLT with optimal rate by Theorem~\ref{thm-saqp}.